jedireza/flux-constant/README.md

 // true
 ```

-This could bite us if we use these two sets of constants in the same process.
+That's not exactly what we wanted.
+This could bite us if we use these two sets
+of constants in the same process.

-For example if a store was using these action types, it could get confused
+For example, if a Flux store was depending on these constants, it may take
-thinking an action was the one it was listening for, when it really wasn't.
-This is because we're just comparing simple strings.
+action on a payload it didn't intend to.
+This happens because we're just
+comparing strings.

 One way to fix this is creating longer, more unique names: